INT (chemical)

-INT is an artificial electron acceptor which can be utilized in a colorimetric assay to determine the concentration of protein in a solution.
+INT is an artificial electron acceptor that can be utilized in a colorimetric assay to determine the concentration of protein in a solution.
 It can be reduced by succinate dehydrogenase to furazan, the formation of which can be measured by absorbance at 490 nm.
 The activity of succinate dehydrogenase is readily observed by the naked eye as the solution turns from colorless to rusty red.